ts-graphviz/.github/profile/README.md

 ### Projects

-The TypeScript/JavaScript ecosystem provides a variety of OSS with the goal of making Graphviz more connected and easier to use.
+We provide various software and libraries such as OSS to make Graphviz easier to use for the TypeScript/JavaScript ecosystem.

 ### Sponsors